wrld3d/wrld-indoor-maps-api/TUTORIAL-ASSETS.md

 ![Image showing the positions of the 4 georeference coordinates](images/cadtutorial/georeferencing.png)

 > :information_source: You can add additional points as necessary - generally the more points you map, the more accurate the extraction process will be.
-For a
+For a small, rectangular floor plan like this, 4 are enough!

 ### Creating the config.json file